 It is also thought that Keno was used to raise money to build the Great Wall of China.
 This came many years later.

-The Keno that is played in casinos today is different from the original one.
+The Keno that is played in top online casinos today is different from the original one.
 Today only 80 characters are used instead of the original 120.
 In China, they still make use of Chinese characters when playing Keno, but only use 80 characters.

 Keno Migrates to the US